~ THAT TIME I BURNT DOWN THE TOILET ~

 “Dad!”
 We wailed, worried that he too would catch on fire.
 Realising he had a juvenile audience, Dad kicked us out of the bedroom, to fight the ensuite fire in peace.

 We waited impatiently in the hallway.

 Ten minutes later, dad returned victorious.
 He even managed to save most of the hideous carpet.
 There was, however, one fatality.
-My special toilet seat and matching steps lay in a melted heap on the veranda, almost unrecognisable.
-Their charred remains could no longer keep me safe.
+My special toilet seat lay in a melted heap on the veranda, almost unrecognisable.
+Its charred remains could no longer keep me safe.
 I was in the big leagues now.
 Baptism by literal fire.

 (Cover Photo: Garage Sale Finds)